Big Bash League: Grounds

 A total of 17 grounds have been used to host BBL matches to date.
-Sydney Thunder moved out of ANZ Stadium after 2014–15 season and relocated to Sydney Showground Stadium for the next 10 years.
+Sydney Thunder moved out of ANZ Stadium after the 2014–15 season and relocated to Sydney Showground Stadium for the next 10 years.
 From 2020, the tournament Final has been played at the home ground of the team that wins 'The Qualifier', a playoff match contested between the 2 teams finishing 1st and 2nd in the League.
 The WACA Ground has hosted the final 4 times, more times than any other venue.
 Manuka Oval hosted the final of 2014–15 BBL season as a neutral venue primarily because other major grounds were being prepared for the 2015 Cricket World Cup.

 Optus Stadium replaced the WACA Ground as the home ground of Perth Scorchers starting with the 2017–18 BBL semi-finals.
 Perth's home match against Hobart Hurricanes (and a doubleheader WBBL match featuring the Perth Scorchers and Sydney Thunder) became only the second public event at the new stadium.

 In September 2017, the Adelaide Strikers agreed to play one home BBL and WBBL match at Traeger Park in Alice Springs over the course of the 2017–18 season.
 In 2018, they announced that one BBL and two WBBL matches would be held at Traeger Park for the 2018–19 and 2019–20 seasons.

-Since 2017–18, the Melbourne Renegades have played two matches per season at Kardinia Park in Geelong, Victoria and the Hobart Hurricanes play multiple games at UTAS Stadium in Launceston, Tasmania.
+From 2017–18 to 2022-23, the Melbourne Renegades played two matches per season at Kardinia Park in Geelong, Victoria and the Hobart Hurricanes play multiple games at UTAS Stadium in Launceston, Tasmania.
+The Melbourne Stars would play at least one home match at a secondary venue, often the Citi Power Centre, Melbourne or Manuka Oval in Canberra, ACT, or People First Stadium in the Gold Coast.
+The Sydney Sixers played two games at Coffs Harbour International Stadium in Coffs Harbour, New South Wales each season, while the Sydney Thunder played two home matches at Manuka Oval, Canberra.

+Due to a shorter tournament format being introduced for the 2023-24 season and beyond, The Melbourne Stars, Melbourne Renegades, Sydney Sixers, and Sydney Thunder each reduced playing two home games at secondary venues to one match.
+The Melbourne Stars play one home match at either Lavington Sports Ground in Albury, New South Wales, or Manuka Oval in Canberra, ACT.
+The Melbourne Renegades play one home match at Kardinia Park in Geelong, Victoria.
+The Sydney Sixers play one of their home matches at Coffs Harbour International Stadium in Coffs Harbour, New South Wales, while cross town rivals Sydney Thunder play one match at Manuka Oval in Canberra, ACT.
+The main reason behind this is because they play an extra match in their home city each year when they play an "away game" against their cross town rivals.
+This allows fairness across the competition meaning each team plays an equal amount of games in their home city each year, while allowing the game to progress and be reached in other areas.